Iterative algorithms for partitioned neural network approximation to partial differential equations: Physics informed neural network (PINN) method

 Among many successful neural network approximation methods for solutions of partial differential equations, we introduce the physics-informed neural network (PINN) method that is developed based on minimizing the residual loss of the differential equations, see \cite{raissi2019}.
 We first consider a general differential equation with a boundary condition,

 where $\mathcal{L}$ is a differential operator defined for a function $u$ and $\mathcal{B}$ describes a given boundary condition on $u$, and $f,g$ are given functions.
 We assume that the model problem in \eqref{eq:diff_eq} is well-posed and the solution $u$ exists.
-We then approximate the solution $u$ in \eqref{eq:diff_eq} by a neural network, $U({\bsym x};\theta)$ so that its parameters $\theta$ minimize the cost function $\mathcal{J}(\theta)$ consisting of two terms,